gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 - `Signal` describes only the outgoing type from the program while processing the system signal.
 - `State` describes the types for the queried state

 It is necessary to describe all the types.
-If any of the endpoints are missing in your program, you can use `()` instead.
+If any endpoints are missing in your program, you can use `()` instead.

 Let's define metadata for our example.
-We’ll create a crate `hello-world-io` in the directory of our `hello-world` program:
+We'll create a crate `hello-world-io` in the directory of our `hello-world` program:

 ```bash